BALTIC EAGLE OFFSHORE WIND FARM

 Iberdrola group has selected MHI Vestas Offshore Wind as official supplier of turbines for the German Baltic Eagle offshore wind farm, with a capacity of 476 megawatts (MW).
 The contract includes the supply of a maximum of 52 of the company's V174-9.5 MW wind turbines for delivery in 2022 and 2023.

 The company was awarded the project in April 2018 in the second call for offshore tenders launched by the Federal Network Agency (Bundesnetzagentur).
-The geotechnical and geophysical phase — at a cost of over €10 million — was launched last summer and will conclude in March 2019.
+The geotechnical and geophysical phase — at a cost of over €10 million — is already concluded.
 This will be a key stage in the building and commissioning of this renewable installation: the data obtained will determine the design of the foundations on which the turbines and substation will be built, and which will be installed at depths of up to 45 metres.

 All the necessary formalities for designing and acquiring the main components are progressing according to the schedule.